sorgelig/SAMCoupe_MIST/README.md

 - Real CPU frequency for ZX mode and full speed (6MHz) for other modes.
 - 512KB of original internal memory.
 - Emulation for 4MB of extended memory.
-- Two disk drives with MGT, SDF and EDSK disk images support.
+- Two disk drives with MGT, and EDSK disk images support (read and write).
 - Write support for MGT images.
 - Original SAM joysticks (same as Sinclair 1 and 2).
 - Kempston joystick (useful for some ZX games).